 Beers in the grass at Dolores River Brewery, Dolores, Colorado

 Here’s a memory from a long time ago.
 It was around the time I’d started to ramp up HeidiTown, but hadn’t yet grown the brand to what it is today.

-For our 7th wedding anniversary we spent three nights in Dolores, Colorado, a good place to stay while visiting Mesa Verde National Park and surrounding area.
+For our 7th wedding anniversary, we spent three nights in Dolores, Colorado, a good place to stay while visiting Mesa Verde National Park and the surrounding area.
 Our inn was across from Dolores River Brewery, and we ended up there every night after our adventures.

 The standout memory here was enjoying beers in the brewery’s outdoor lawn area.
 I can almost smell the springtime grass and hear the buzz of busy bees.